stefantobiasiewicz/projects/readme.md

 ## Gecko Controller:

-Project designed for controlling gecko terrarium.
-Device control heater plate under the pet sleep place and lighting in terrarium.
-Device is based on ESP-12F microcontroller.
-Device expose REST API for control.
+The project is designed for controlling a gecko terrarium.
+The device manages a heater plate beneath the pet's sleeping area and controls the lighting within the terrarium.
+It is built around the ESP-12F microcontroller and exposes a REST API for user control.

 <img alt="drawing" src="img/GeckoController/IMG_1601.jpeg" width="600"/>
 <img alt="drawing" src="img/GeckoController/IMG_1602.jpeg" width="600"/>